emilpriver/go-hugo-portfolio/content/blog/we-should-all-code-like-steve-jobs.md

 Of course, this doesn't mean sacrificing essential functionality or creating naive solutions in the name of simplicity.
 The goal isn't to make code 'stupid' by oversimplifying; that would indeed be counterproductive stupidity.

-In my experience with large Domain-Driven Development projects, or any project that rigidly follows a set of "rules," adding new features often becomes a struggle.
+In my experience with large Domain-Driven Design projects, or any project that rigidly follows a set of "rules," adding new features often becomes a struggle.
 The effort to get them into production increases because the existing structure, with its self-imposed limits, forces extensive refactoring instead of allowing us to directly solve the problem at hand.
 This complexity often arises from trying to make one domain serve the diverse needs of all other domains.
 Since each domain has different requirements, this approach frequently leads to convoluted systems and unnecessary overhead.
 Methodologies like Clean Code and DDD often result in layers of abstraction calling other abstractions, when sometimes, duplicating a bit of code and moving on would be far more practical.

 A common reason I see for developers wanting to restart a project is that they've locked themselves into so many rules that the project becomes overly complex.
 Instead of fixing this inherent complexity, they opt for a restart.
 Ironically, this often leads to a similarly architected project, especially if the same developers are involved—it's often said that the same developer rebuilding a project is likely to make many of the same choices, leading to a similar outcome.

-Domain-Driven Development is just one of the philosophies I find problematic to work with; I could go on about this topic forever 😊
+Domain-Driven Design is just one of the philosophies I find problematic to work with; I could go on about this topic forever 😊

 What I believe is most important about software code, and how we should measure its quality, includes:
 1. A new developer can easily ship to production.